Return to top

 Add More Protein: Feel free to toss in some white beans, cannellini beans, or chickpeas to make this a high protein vegetarian pesto pasta.
 You could even toss in some of my tofu meatballs.

-Add Marinara: If you find the taste of basil pesto a bit intense, you can easily mellow it out by mixing in some of my homemade low-carb marinara sauce.
+Add Marinara: If you find the taste of basil pesto a bit intense, you can easily mellow it out by mixing in some of my healthy marinara sauce.
 This combination creates a creamy, balanced flavor that’s less bold but still delicious.

 🍽 Serving Suggestions